-You can hire a bike from us for the duration of your mountain bike holiday.
-If you decide to bring your own, you'll need a well-maintained mountain bike with, at least, front suspension and disc brakes.
+You can hire a bike from us for the duration of your mountain bike trip.
+If you decide to bring your own, you'll need a well-maintained mountain bike with, as a minimum, front suspension and disc brakes.
 If you have any doubts about your bike's suitability, do ask us.
 See the Kit List for advice on spares and accessories to bring with you.

 We have a fully-equipped bike workshop, staffed by super-mechanic Tim, and are happy to help you keep your bike running smoothly while you're here.

-Before you bring your own bike on holiday, here are one or two things that are worth doing:
+Before you bring your own bike on holiday, here are few things you should check:

 - Have the bike serviced by your local bike shop.
 Remember you're going to be riding it hard for several days on challenginig trails.